 Where public access facilities are provided, they should be located and designed to minimize potential impacts to existing and potential uses and activities.

-Where providing public access on site that would likely cause impacts difficult or impossible to mitigate—for instance, at sites with unique or fragile geological or biological characteristics—the SMP should encourage off-site public access based on opportunities identified in the Shoreline Characterization Report (see Appendix A) and other adopted documents.
+Where providing public access on site that would likely cause impacts difficult or impossible to mitigate—for instance, at sites with unique or fragile geological or biological characteristics—the SMP should encourage off-site public access based on opportunities identified in the Shoreline Characterization Report (see Shoreline Appendix A) and other adopted documents.

 Public views of the shoreline from upland areas should be protected from new development where, not in conflict with permitted uses and activities.
 Enhancement of views should not be interpreted as authorizing excessive removal of vegetation that impairs views.